Maschmalow/MerkleExample/README.md

 ## Documentation

-See [MerkleExample.github.io](https://MerkleExample.github.io) for the online documentation.
-Alternatively, you can directly browse the markdown documentation ins [docs/index.md](docs/index.md).
+See [maschmalow.github.io/MerkleExample/](https://maschmalow.github.io/MerkleExample/) for the online documentation.
+Alternatively, you can directly browse the markdown documentation in [docs/index.md](docs/index.md).

  - [docs](docs) contains the documentation.
  - [external](external) all external dependencies, ie, boost, Catch2 and cryptopp.